Have you been looking to open a bank account but have no money to get started? There are some ways to bank with no deposit required.

 You may know how to shop for fruit at the grocery store (pro tip: avoid bruised, blackened bananas) but feel less confident in the qualities to look for in a bank.

-Clark recommends you find an online bank or a credit union that does not charge fees, does offer competitive interest rates and allows you easy access to your money.
+Money expert Clark Howard recommends you find an online bank or a credit union that does not charge fees, does offer competitive interest rates and allows you easy access to your money.

 You can search for a credit union online with this Credit Union Locator tool from the National Credit Union Administration.